 Communication channels have evolved over the years, and it is no longer sufficient to provide just a phone number or an email address to handle customer issues.
 Instead, customers want to be able to reach out to you through whichever channel they prefer, and they expect that their communication will be handled in a consistent manner across all channels.

-There are several solutions available on the market that offer omnichannel communication support.
+Thankfully, there are several solutions available on the market that offer omnichannel communication support.
 These solutions are built with a unified messaging platform that ensures consistent handling of customer communications across multiple channels.
 They also ensure the synchronization of interactions between separate channels and provide real-time notifications about each interaction.

 Everything a customer says via one channel is instantly reflected across all other media, which creates a seamless customer experience and keeps all team members up-to-date with the latest information about each customer interaction.